martavp/pypsa-in-prime/README.md

 2. You can connect to the cluster through the terminal, e.g.
 > ssh marta@prime.eng.au.dk

-3. Some useful commands to use in the cluster are described in the [labbook](https://labbook.au.dk/display/COM/3.+Convenient+commands)
+3. Some useful commands to use in the cluster are described in the [labbook](https://labbook.au.dk/display/COM/3.+Convenient+commands).

-4. If you are using Windows, [WinSCP](https://winscp.net/eng/download.php) can be useful to copy folders to/from the cluster
+4. If you are using Windows, [WinSCP](https://winscp.net/eng/download.php) can be useful to copy folders to/from the cluster.

 5. To connect to the cluster you need to be connected to the university network, so if you are at home you need to use the VPN